-In the vegetable booth the participants become familiar with different vegetable seeds and then take their chances at identifying vegetables in the "Mystery Boxes".
+In the fruits and vegetables booth the participants become familiar with different fruit and vegetable seeds and then take their chances at identifying fruits and vegetables in the "Mystery Boxes".
 The dairy booth teaches about all of the products that come from milk; especially cheese.
 In the beef and pork booth, the students learn about different kinds of meat while playing "Squeal of Fortune".
 In the nutrition booth the students take part in "MyPlate Bingo" while learning about the importance of eating the right foods.
 In the sugar booth, participants get to look at and touch actual sugar beets and then see how the beets are processed into sugar.
 In the wheat booth, they actually get to take turns grinding wheat into flour!

 Since pizza is an extremely popular food among children, this educational program is designed to help them relate the foods they are eating to agriculture.
 We want our youth to realize that food actually comes from agriculture long before it arrives on grocery store shelves.

 Fourth graders come to this event from Grand Forks County, Walsh County and Pembina County.
 Classes are scheduled in groups of 1-20 (with an adult for each group) over a three day period.
-More than 800 fourth grade students attend the Experience Agriculture, Special Assignment: Pizza program.
+More than 900 fourth grade students attend the Experience Agriculture, Special Assignment: Pizza! program.

 4-H Shooting Sports